-Especially when you’re recruiting for the more senior positions in your team, asking this Agile interview question can unseat the candidates a bit.
+Especially when you’re recruiting for the more senior positions in your team, asking this Agile methodology interview question can unseat the candidates a bit.

 With experience, the average Agile Test Lead/Test Manager stops expecting such questions during interviews.
 They prepare for the more complex Agile and Agile Testing questions – like exploratory tests, test-driven development, etc.

 Probing your prospective candidates with this fundamental Agile interview question will push the best among them to pause and think about what they want to say.
 More than getting an expected answer, this question is a good way to push your prospective Agile Testing superstar out of their comfort zone.

 Being an open-ended interview question, you allow the candidate an opportunity to express their Agile experience and thinking freely.
 In this way, this Agile testing interview question also helps you measure the prospective talent on their ability to articulate Agile thinking clearly.

 2. Do testers sit within or outside the Scrum team?

 Again a fundamental interview question.
 This time, however, there is more to it than meets the eye.